-“Tatout” is French for armadillo (or cingulata if we want to be very specific here).
-Armadillo a shell to protect himself from attacks, to hide – these is one of his protection tools, his “atouts”.
+“Tatout” is French for armadillo (or cingulata if we want to be very specific).
+Armadillo has a shell to protect himself from attacks, to hide – these is one of his protection tools, his “atouts” (eng. assets).
 Every animal has a way to protect itself whereas it’s an ability to climb trees, a tail to fight off flies, poisonous stings, or fast legs.

 Tatout offers the whole range of courses for kids, teens, and adults.
-They organize courses for schools, companies, hospital staff, and more.
-Their approach is adapted to particular needs, and can absolutely include martial-arts-like protection guidelines!
+They organise courses for schools, companies, hospital staff, etc. Their approach is adapted to particular needs, and can include martial-arts-like protection guidelines!